5 Stages of Pipeline Construction Project Management

 Think of these metrics as the vital signs of your business development efforts.
 They tell you more than just how much potential work is on the horizon.
 They reveal the efficiency of your processes, the strength of your market position, and the effectiveness of your strategies.
 By focusing on a few key numbers, you can move from simply reacting to opportunities to proactively shaping a pipeline that fuels sustainable growth.
 Let’s look at the metrics that provide the most valuable insights.

-Total Pipeline Value and Conversion Rate
+What's Your Pipeline Value and Conversion Rate?

 It’s essential to know the total potential revenue of all the projects you’re pursuing, but that number is only half the story.
 Your total pipeline value shows you what you could earn, while your conversion rate—the percentage of bids you win—tells you what you’re likely to earn.
 Tracking these two metrics together gives you a realistic snapshot of future revenue.
 A massive pipeline value looks impressive, but if your conversion rate is low, it’s a sign that you might be chasing the wrong projects.
 Improving your pipeline with better-qualified leads is one of the surest ways to see both of these numbers climb, as some of our customers have discovered.